tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 	    	<p>This website is <em>mostly</em> on white and has some deviating styles for when the content needs to sit on a darker background.
 I noted only the deviated ones and when the styles remained the same from the first to last breakpoints.</p>

-			<p>If you double-checked <a href="https://github.com/tranhelen/tranhelen.github.io">all my styles</a> you would probably noticed that some of what I&rsquo;ve written is incorrect.
-There are a few changes that happen from Design > Development when I&rsquo;m testing.
+			<p>If you double-checked <a href="https://github.com/tranhelen/tranhelen.github.io">all my styles</a> you would probably notice that some of what I&rsquo;ve written in this picture is incorrect.
+There are typically a few changes that happen from Design > Development.
 These things happen but I&rsquo;ve generally kept the majority of the styles.</p>

 			<h2>The assets</h2>